Double Chocolate Chunk Shortbread cookies taste like fudge. The dough comes together quickly and since it’s a shortbread, no eggs are used.

 Fudge.
 That’s what these double chocolate fudge shortbread cookies taste like.

-Following the directions, one batch of cookies, when sliced were about the size of a quarter.
+If you follow the recipe, one batch of cookies, once sliced, are about the size of a quarter.

-A Troublesome Cookie
+A Cookie Challenge

 I’m not going to lie to you and tell you that this cookie is easy as pie.
-It ain’t.

 Numerous people had trouble with the dough because it doesn’t form into a ball or clump of dough like you might expect.

 In fact, husband approached after I had dumped the dough onto the counter to manhandle it.

-“What are you making,” he asked.
+“What are you making?” he asked.